DarkSuniuM/FlaskBlog/README.md

 **[Playlist on YouTube](https://www.youtube.com/playlist?list=PLdUn5H7OTUk1WYCrDJpNGpJ2GFWd7yZaw)**

 Ask your questions on the comments section in YouTube, I try to answer the ones I can!

+## Sponcers

+### HostHey

+You can visit their website: https://hosthey.net

+They gave us a dicount code which you can use for a month of Free Python Shared Host!

+- EP 34 (21 of this project), Provided server to run mail server.